Sutro and the Tides

 But then the tide would roll in.

-Water would rush in and pour and pool and the rocks would hold the sea and its wonders for a while.
+Water would rush in and pour and pool, and the rocks would hold the sea and its wonders for a while.

-And he'd look down at the small fish, deposited there to swim about for a bit, the scuttling hermit crabs, see the anemones bloom again to vibrant life,
+And he'd look down at the small fish, deposited there to swim about for a bit, the scuttling hermit crabs, see the anemones bloom again to vibrant life.

-stretch out their tiny wisping tentacles,
+Stretch out their tiny wisping tentacles.

-a German and a Jew, came to California right after the gold rush, sold cigars in in San Francisco and then in Nevada, when the prospectors who'd rushed westward rushed a bit backward for the silver that had been found there.
+He was an immigrant, Adolph Sutro, a German and a Jew, came to California right after the gold rush, sold cigars in San Francisco and then in Nevada, when the prospectors who'd rushed westward rushed a bit backward for the silver that had been found there.

 He made his first fortune and made his name when he figured out a way to dig tunnels that could draw waters that filled mines outside.
+Made them safer, made them more profitable.

 But what made his name endure, in the small way that it does, if only in San Francisco, if only in stories like these, was when he figured out how to bring water inside.

-And so he bought a mansion in a fire sale, rebuilt it into a grand resort above those pools at Point Lobos.
+And so he bought a mansion in a fire sale, rebuilt it into a grand resort above those pools at Point Lobos,

-And at some point during the building up of that resort, a glorious Victorian, white turrets and gingerbread at the cliff's edge, while he was building up the business of it all, how to draw in tourists, give guests things to do, reasons to stick around the grounds and not seek other pleasures in other parts of the city to other men's profit.
+and at some point during the building up of that resort, a glorious Victorian, white turrets and gingerbread at the cliff's edge, while he was building up the business of it all, how to draw in tourists, give guests things to do, reasons to stick around the grounds and not seek other pleasures in other parts of the city to other men's profit.

-Planning gardens and galleries, restaurants and a museum of curiosities, anthropological artifacts, taxidermied animals, natural wonders.
+Planning gardens and galleries, restaurants and a museum of curiosities, anthropological artifacts, taxidermied animals, natural wonders, his thoughts turned back to the tide pools.

-A drip, drip of thought and insight, bringing his creative brain back to life?
+Did the idea come in slowly?
+A drip-drip of thought and insight, bringing his creative brain back to life?
+Or did it all rush in at once?
+A wave of inspiration?
+I don't know.

 But I know that the world's largest indoor swimming park opened in that inlet at the land's edge in March of 1896.